david-garcia1/prework-study-guide/README.md

 1. Download gitbash from https://git-scm.com/downloads for windows, and https://mac.install.guide/git/#:~:text=Git%20is%20an%20important%20developer,projects%20using%20Git%20and%20GitHub. for mac
 2.
 visit https://github.com/david-garcia1/prework-study-guide
-you will wnat to create an account.
+you will want to create an account.

 ## Usage